 The CAAE Fellowship Program is now open and accepting applications.
-The deadline to submit completed applications is Friday, August 27, 2021.
+The deadline to submit completed applications has been extended to Monday, November 5, 2021.
 We ask that you share this information with promising colleagues within your organization and encourage them to apply.
-The Awards Committee will select and notify Fellows by September 2021 to allow them to begin their fellowship as soon as possible.
+The Awards Committee will select and notify Fellows by November 2021 to allow them to begin their fellowship as soon as possible.
 While not required, if you have an individual who would be interested in teaming up with an individual at another member institution, we would consider a joint fellowship application.

 The CAAE Fellowship Program offers awards to recognize and train senior, mid-level and new alumni relations professionals at CAAE member institutions.
 CAAE provides funding, mentoring and general support to emerging leaders at a CAAE member institution to accelerate a big idea through this program.
 Fellows are expected to create a final work product that will be presented to the membership at the CAAE Winter Institute.
 Candidates may select from a list of suggested topics provided by CAAE members or submit a unique topic to the selection committee for consideration.